 Approximately 35,000 to 50,000 people attempt to reach the summit of Mount Kilimanjaro every year.
-Of those only roughly 40% make it.
+Of those only roughly 50% make it.
 Why is this?
-There is a variety of reasons people don’t make the summit.
-Injury, altitude sickness, not being prepared, or going with a budget operator can all be reasons for failure.
+There is a variety of reasons people don’t make the summit: injury, exhaustion, insufficient gear, and altitude sickness.

 How Does It Work?

-First of all, the ALTOX is very similar to a scuba tank.
-Of course, it is less complicated since you are not underwater.
-The unit consists of a tank, a thin hose, silicone nasal cannula, an elastic band, a pulse dose meter, and a flow indicator.
-The tank stays in the backpack, with the hose going to the dose meter and then continuing up under your nose.
+ALTOX consists of an oxygen tank, a thin hose, a silicone nasal cannula, an elastic band, a pulse dose meter, and a flow indicator.
+The oxygen is housed in a backpack, with the hose going to the dose meter and then continuing to your nose.
 It is held in place with the silicone nasal cannula and the elastic band.
-Once on, it emits a puff of oxygen into your nostrils every few seconds.
-This helps you breathe in the thin air as you plod along toward the 19,341-foot summit of Mount Kilimanjaro.
+Once on, it emits a puff of oxygen into your nostrils as you inhale.
+This helps you breathe oxygenated air as you hike along toward the 19,341-foot summit of Mount Kilimanjaro.

 So do you need oxygen to climb Kilimanjaro?
-No. But why risk it.
+No. But it can certainly help.
 You’ll spend thousands of dollars to get there and the use of oxygen can greatly increase your chance of making the summit.
-Don’t be part of the 60% that don’t get to experience the euphoria of standing next to the sign on the Roof of Africa!
+Don’t be part of the 50% that fails to experience the euphoria of standing next to the sign on the Roof of Africa!